bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/governance/Auditor_Log_Mar_2026.md

  * ​Initial Concern: NUPA-NG would be a vulnerable federal program subject to the "Policy Somersaults" of changing administrations in Abuja.

  * ​The Reaffirmation: NUPA-NG is a Private Operating System of Functions.
 It utilizes the Land Use Act of 1978 not as a tool for state seizure, but as a Licensing Hardware.
-Once the Governor/State licenses the idle land to the Community Land Trust (CLT), the 80/20 waterfall is governed by Private Contract Law.
+Once the Governor/State licenses the idle land to the Community Land Trust (CLT), the 50/30/20 waterfall is governed by Private Contract Law.
 This makes the revenue flow "Abuja-Proof," ensuring that community funds never enter the "Federal Leakage" cycle.

 ### ​II.
 The Verification Engine: Lineage vs. Ethnicity

- * ​Initial Concern: The framework would trigger inter-ethnic tension or "Federal Character" disputes over who qualifies as a "Host Community."
+ * ​Initial Concern: The framework would trigger inter-ethnic tension or "Federal Character" disputes over who qualifies as a "Beneficiary."

  * ​The Reaffirmation: The system uses Geospatial & Customary Forensic Verification.
 It identifies "Original Stewards" based on historical land-tenure and current residency within the hub's impact zone.
 By focusing on Direct Land-Tort Recovery (compensating for decades of "Dead Capital" and idle land), it bypasses ethnic politics.
 It is an Economic Right, not an ethnic grant, shielded by the 2026 international standards for Indigenous and Community property rights.